cloudify-cosmo/getcloudify.org/guide/3.1/plugin-diamond.md

 Additionally, it features an API for implementing custom collectors for gathering metrics from almost any source.

 # Example
-The following example shows the configuration possibilities of the plugin.
+The following example shows the configuration options of the plugin.

 {% highlight yaml %}
 node_types: